| Turn off implied options by prefixing it with |

 --inplace to avoid this breakage, there may be

-If incremental recursion is active (see
+If incremental recursion is active rsync may

 transfer a missing hard-linked file before it finds that another link for that contents exists elsewhere in the hierarchy.

-This does not affect the accuracy of the transfer, just its efficiency.
+This does not affect the accuracy of the transfer, just its efficiency,

-To avoid this disable incremental recursion using
+To avoid this disable incremental recursion with

 Attributes, Meta-data, i.e. file permissions, Access Control Lists, owner, group …